quicwg/base-drafts/draft-ietf-quic-transport.md

 {{QUIC-TLS}}; this section includes an overview of the process.

 Initial packets are protected using keys that are statically derived.
-This packet protection is not effective confidentiality protection, it only exists to ensure that the sender of the packet is on the network path.
+This packet protection is not effective confidentiality protection; it only exists to ensure that the sender of the packet is on the network path.
 Any entity that receives the Initial packet from a client can recover the keys necessary to remove packet protection or to generate packets that will be successfully